Azure-Samples/azure-ai-vision-sdk/docs/Face Identification/FaceIdentification.md

 | Familiarity |  You need a basic understanding of Docker concepts, such as registries, repositories, containers, and container images.
 You also need knowledge of basic docker commands. |
 | Face resource | To use the SDK, you must have:<br/> <br/> An Azure **Face** resource and the associated API key and the endpoint URI.
 Both values are available on the **Overview** and **Keys** pages for the resource.
 They're required to start the container.<br/> <br/> **{API_KEY}**: One of the two available resource keys on the **Keys** page<br/> <br/> **{ENDPOINT_URI}**: The endpoint as provided on the **Overview** page |

-## Install the Vision SDK
+## Install the Cognitive Services Vision SDK

-Before you can do anything, you'll need to install the Vision SDK.
+Before you can do anything, you'll need to install the Cognitive Services Vision SDK.
 Currently, only Linux is supported at this time.

 * <a href="https://docs.microsoft.com/azure/cognitive-services/speech-service/quickstarts/setup-platform?tabs=linux&pivots=programming-language-cpp" target="_blank">Linux <span class="docon docon-navigate-external x-hidden-focus"></span></a>
 [comment]: <> "TODO: fix link above"